 In 2001, Judith Roth, a local artist and active arts advocate, worked with the Jane Addams Resource Corporation to add an arts component to their existing, “Tour of Industry”.
 The arts tour originally included a handful of artists in three building located in Ravenswood.
 By 2005, a core group of volunteers had expanded “The Tour of Arts and Industry” to include over 53 Ravenswood venues and hundreds of local artists.
 Click here to learn more about Judith Roth and see her work.

 In 2006, the volunteer group officially become a non-profit organization.
 The Peter Jones Gallery (closed in 2009), was host to many early RAW events including the first “Ravenswood Arts Advocate Awards,” which honored local businesses with an original, commemorative work of art.
 Other early activities included a poster contest to select the artwork for the annual event poster and marketing, and an editorial photography project that documented local manufacturing businesses, creative industry, and artist studios to explore the value of work and the connections between art and industry.

-Over the next several years, the organization grew to include a street festival and kids activities.
-In 2013, the Greater Ravenswood Chamber of Commerce absorbed Ravenswood ArtWalk as a natural extension of its community-driven work.
-Since taking on the administrative and creative responsibilites, the annual RAW Tour of Arts and Industry has continued to grow and champion our local artists, musicians, and makers.
+In 2013, the Ravenswood Community Council (RCC) absorbed Ravenswood ArtWalk as a natural extension of its community-driven work.
+In 2015, the RCC established the Greater Ravenswood Chamber of Commerce (GRCC).
+Over the next several years, ArtWalk grew to include a street festival, food truck roundup, and kids activities.
+Since taking on the administrative and creative responsibilities, GRCC has continued to grow Ravenswood ArtWalk and champion our local artists, musicians, and makers.